 Harry J. Kazianis

-Harry J. Kazianis (@Grecianformula) is Director of Defense Studies at the Center for the National Interest.
+Harry J. Kazianis (@Grecianformula) is Director of Korean Studies at the Center for the National Interest.
 He also serves as Executive Editor of its publishing arm, The National Interest.
-Mr. Kazianis is a recognized expert on national security issues involving North Korea, China, the Asia-Pacific and general U.S. foreign policy and national security challenges.
+Mr. Kazianis is a recognized expert on national security issues involving North & South Korea, China, the Asia-Pacific, general U.S. foreign policy and national security challenges.

 Kazianis is also Fellow for National Security Affairs at the Potomac Foundation and a non-resident Senior Fellow at the University of Nottingham (UK).

 He previously served as part of the foreign policy team for the 2016 presidential campaign of Senator Ted Cruz.
 Kazianis in the past also managed the foreign policy communications efforts of the Heritage Foundation.
-He also served as Editor-In-Chief of the Tokyo-based The Diplomat magazine and WSD-Handa Fellow at the Center for Strategic and International Studies: PACNET.
+He also served as Editor-In-Chief of the Tokyo-based The Diplomat magazine and as a WSD-Handa Fellow at the Center for Strategic and International Studies (CSIS): PACNET.

-Kazianis has provided expert commentary and/or published over 300 op-eds and analyses for multiple outlets including The Washington Post, MSNBC, Fox News, Fox Business, Wolf Blitzer’s Situation Room, USA Today, Tucker Carlson Tonight, The Hugh Hewitt Show, Politico, CNN, CNBC, The Financial Times, NBC, Slate, Reuters, AP, The Washington Examiner, The Washington Times, RollCall, RealClearPolitics, LA Times, Newsmax, BBC, Foreign Policy, The Hill, Breitbart, Fortune, Forbes, DefenseOne, Newsweek, NPR, Popular Mechanics, VOA and many others.
+Kazianis has provided expert commentary (including television and radio appearances) and analysis for multiple outlets including The Wall Street Journal, Yonhap, The New York Times, Hankyoreh, The Washington Post, MSNBC, Fox News, Fox Business, CNN, USA Today, CNBC, Politico, The Financial Times, NBC, Slate, Reuters, AP, The Washington Examiner, The Washington Times, RollCall, RealClearPolitics, LA Times, Newsmax, BBC, Foreign Policy, The Hill, Fortune, Forbes, DefenseOne, Newsweek, NPR, Popular Mechanics, VOA and many others.